Mum asks what are the best things to wear during labour, these are the replies

 If there's one item I would recommend it's the button-down nightie.
 During both of my labours, I wore button-down nightdresses and they were so handy.
 I honestly don't know how some of the mums were going around the hospital in heavy PJs and dressing gowns because I was absolutely boiling!

 The hospital had it's heating on full blast my entire labour and hospital stay and the only thing I was interested in wearing were loose-fitting items.

-Button down nighties are great during labour because your lower half doesn't feel constricted in any way and once you've given birth you can button down to do skin to skin and breastfeed.
+Button-down nighties are great during labour because your lower half doesn't feel constricted in any way and once you've given birth you can button down to do skin to skin and breastfeeding.